kammitama5/kammitama5.github.io/_posts/2018-7-15-Sunday-July-15th.md

     notebooks, so I think I may have to get a new one at some point, but we'll see.
   - I really don't care about being a beginner; I mean, you have to learn somehow.
 There is no shame in learning.
 I actually had someone tell me they de-friended me on github because I was a beginner LOL.
     Everyone learns...somehow.
 I don't think that's anything to be ashamed of.
 Sorry.
+I know I'm definitely *not stupid*, so I don't take it personally.
-I think it's also an accomplishment when someone grows into a really great developer and you had a part in that; you can see how far someone has come.
+    I think it's also
+    an accomplishment when someone grows into a really great developer and you had a part in that; you can see how far someone has come.
 I think that that attitude is a better one than scoffing people because they're learning.
 If you want your community to grow..you *should* encourage people learning.